FrederikP/sshaws/README.md

 ```

 `<instance-id>` should be replaced by something like: `i-074126021e7b3e7f5`.
 The Instance ID can be found in the AWS Console (EC2 view, ECS task description, etc.)
+You can also use an alias for `<instance-id>` if aliases are configured in .sshaws.conf. (see Config section)

 By default it will use the default region, your ssh key at ~/.ssh/id_rsa (private) and ~/.ssh/id_rsa.pub (public) and ec2-user as the username used to connect.
 See the help output to see how to change these options: